 The Source Coffee Bar keeps the focus narrow in a way that feels refreshing in the Old Town.
-It is small, edited, and clearly built for people who want coffee to be the whole point of the stop rather than an accessory to a larger menu.
-Near the Grassmarket, that makes it feel more like a specialist counter with real roast-to-cup credibility than a scenic fallback for people walking past.
+It is small, coffee-led, and built around people who want the cup to be the point of the stop rather than an accessory to a larger menu.
+Near the Grassmarket, that means two rotating espresso options, sit-in pour-over, and retail beans rather than a scenic fallback for people walking past.

 Coffee style